AdamL-DSG42/ConcurrentDevelopment/labTwo/README.md

 ### Description:

 Completed version of Lab Two.

-Demonstrates a simple use of semaphores to print two sentences in the correct order.
-Use Makefile to create this program.
-Also demonstrates the use of a simple mutex lock to increment a shared variable consistently.
-Use MakefileMutualEx to create this program.
+Demonstrates the use of mutexs and semaphores to print the word first the specified amount of times before printing the word second the specified amount of times.

 ### Files: